absmach/supermq-docs/docs/kubernetes.md

 #### Step 2: Expose the Required Ports in the Ingress Service

 You need to expose the MQTT ports (`1883` for unencrypted and `8883` for encrypted messages) and the CoAP port (`5683` for UDP) in the NGINX Ingress Controller service.
-You can do that with the follwoing command that edits your service:
+You can do that with the following command that edits your service:

 `kubectl edit svc -n ingress-nginx nginx-ingress-ingress-nginx-controller`